Skip to Content

 If your RV will spend any part of the winter in an area that could see freezing (or even close to freezing) temperatures, don’t make the mistake of thinking that your RV’s plumbing doesn’t need to be winterized.
 It does.
 You need to winterize your RV’s plumbing either with antifreeze or by blowing out the water lines.

-And while it may seem like a hassle to winterize, it’s far less of a hassle than dealing with the consequences of burst pipes and/or fittings, a broken water pump that leaks and has to be replaced, and the damage that could come to your RV as a result.
+And while it may seem like a hassle to winterize, it’s far less of a problem than dealing with the consequences of burst pipes and/or fittings, a broken water pump or faucet that leaks and has to be replaced, and the damage that could come to your RV as a result.

 Damage from pipes bursting